Twombs/ZOOM-Checker/README.md

 1. Start the 'ZOOM Checker.exe' program.
 2. (Optional) Click the dropdown combo field and select SETTINGS.
 3. (Optional) Browse and set a save folder path on the SETTINGS window.
 4. (Optional) Enable the save folder path usage.
-This makes the READ button state available.
+This also makes the READ button state available.
 5. (Optional) Set your browser Save Dialog window title in that field (i.e Save As).
 6. (Optional) Close the SETTINGS window.